danielpacak/opentelemetry-collector-ebpf-profiler/README.md

 ## Example Kubernetes Deployment

-For Kubernetes deployment it's possible to add the [k8sattributes] processor to the profiles pipeline.
+For Kubernetes deployment it's possible to add the [Kubernetes Attributes Processor] to the profiles pipeline.
 The processor will enrich profiles with Kubernetes metadata by associating them with pods through the `container.id` resource attribute.